 Pick one weight and stick with it.

-You must choose a weight that lets you keep up the pace and complete all the repetitions for each exercise (see "Pound It Out" at right).
+You must choose a weight that lets you keep up the pace and complete all the repetitions for each exercise.
 Don't worry if it seems like you're not "bombing" each muscle group-these exercises work a lot of muscle at once, and the speed with which you'll have to transition between them will give you plenty of stimulation to stay strong and get you lean.
 As a result, your whole workout will last, at most, 10 to 12 minutes.